invokermain/pymssql-utils/README.md

 There are other minor reasons someone might prefer _pymssql_, e.g.:
  * _pymssql's_ parameter subsitution is done client-side improving operation visibility.
- * _pymssql_ also has support for MSSQL specific data types such as Datetimeoffset.
+ * _pymssql_ also has support for MSSQL specific data types such as `Datetimeoffset`.